simp/pupmod-simp-simp_apache/REFERENCE.md

 Data type: `Boolean`

-Whether or not to activate the default VirtualHost on the $listen port.
+Whether to activate the default VirtualHost on the $listen port.

 Default value: `true`